apache/druid/docs/content/SelectQuery.md

  }

 Note that in the second query, an offset is specified and that it is 1 greater than the largest offset found in the initial results.
 To return the next "page", this offset must be incremented by 1 with each new query.
-When an empty results set is recieved, the very last page has been returned.
+When an empty results set is received, the very last page has been returned.